christinanevinuk/docusaurus-trg/docs/exampledoc4.md

 ---
 id: doc4
-title: Other Document
+title: A Non-API Document
+sidebar_label: About TRG APIs
 ---

-this is another document
+The cake is a lie.

+Not actually API documentation for the TRG.